fhunleth/bbb-buildroot-fwup/README.md

 # Buildroot and fwup examples

-This project contains two examples of using [Buildroot](http://buildroot.net/) and [fwup](http://github.com/fhunleth/fwup) to create firmware images for the BeagleBone Black.
-The first one simply creates a raw image that you can copy directly to an SDCard using `dd(1)`.
-The second one demonstrates how `fwup` can be used to create firmware update files (zip files with metadata) that can be run directly on a BBB to upgrade the firmware running on it.
+This project contains examples of using [Buildroot](http://buildroot.net/) and [fwup](http://github.com/fhunleth/fwup) to create firmware images for the Raspberry Pi and BeagleBone Black.
+The first example simply creates a raw image that you can copy directly to an SDCard using `dd(1)` or `fwup`.
+The second one demonstrates how `fwup` can be used to create firmware update files (zip files with metadata) that can be run directly on an RPi or BBB to upgrade the firmware running on it.

 # Just building a raw firmware image